UPDATE: "The Flash" Hasn't Cast Savitar, Says Berlanti

 In this column, Mark Ginocchio (from Chasing Amazing) takes a look at the gimmick covers from the 1990s and gives his take on whether the comic in question was just a gimmick or whether the comic within the gimmick cover was good.
 Hence “Gimmick or Good?”
-We continue with 1991′s foil-embossed Silver Surfer #50…
+Here is an archive of all the comics featured so far.
+We continue with 1991’s foil-embossed Silver Surfer #50…

 Silver Surfer #50 (published June 1991) – Script by Jim Starlin, art by Ron Lim and Tom Christopher

 To celebrate the 50th issue of Silver Surfer’s second series, Marvel unleashed one of its first embossed covers, adorning the titular character and the comic’s title in reflective silver foil.
 The embossed gimmick would go on to be used on countless other comic book covers throughout the 1990s, by both the “Big Two” and numerous independent publishers.
 Of course, in the case of this comic book, it actually made sense for the Silver Surfer to be … ahem … silver.